penway/homepage/content/post/Courses/ME5410/Lesson1/index.md

 all ceramic need sinterring, because the ceramic is made of powder, and the powder is not bonded together, so need to be sinterring to bond them together.

 *page 44*
 Solid solution: mixing two solid together, and they are mixed at atomic level, to form a new material.

 *page 45*
 Mechanical properties is always important even for materail that is not used for mechanical purpose.
 Such as some material used in sea water.
 And many failure of material is due to mechanical failure.

 *page 50*
 If several material have very different thermal expansion coefficient, there will be large residual stress when they are bonded together.

+*page 53*
+Smart material is also needed with a processor to control it.
+But maybe itself can be sensor and actuator.